OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Monitor who accesses the secret at the secret management system: is this normal behavior?
 So if the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
 - Monitor at the actual service requiring the secret (if possible) whether the user of the secret is actually coming from an expected IP, with expected user agent.
 If not: alert and assume the secret compromised.

+### 6.5 Ease of Use

+Ensure that the secrets managemnet solution is easy to use, as you do not want people to work around it or use it not effictively due to complexity.
+This requires:

+- an easy onboarding of new secrets and removal of invalidated secrets.
+- a clear understandig at the organization of why secrets management is important, and which processes need to be followed if it comes to handling secrets.

 ## 7 Encryption

 Secrets Management goes hand in hand with encryption.
 After all: the secrets should be stored encrypted somewhere to protect their confidentiality and Integrity.